Border Force strikes: How could they affect Christmas travel plans?

 But the immigration minister warns: “Passengers should be prepared for their plans to be severely disrupted.”

-And The Times is reporting that Phil Douglas, director-general of the Border Force, has warned airlines and airports: “Our contingency workforce will not be able to operate with the same efficiency as our permanent workforce.”
+Meanwhile The Times reported that Phil Douglas, director-general of the Border Force, has warned airlines and airports: “Our contingency workforce will not be able to operate with the same efficiency as our permanent workforce.”

 How will airports be impacted?